mwardynski/crypto-project/docs.md

 In 1991 a valid general zero-knowledge proof system was proposed by another group of researchers: Goldreich, Micali, and Widgerson in order to verify that a prover knows solution of the 3-coloring graph problem without revealing it to a verifier.
 If the order of the coloring of the vertices of the graph was different in each round, a verifier was unable to link the edges revealed between subsequent rounds to construct a solution to this problem.
 In other words they showed that a verifier could not identify actual solution to the 3-coloring solution.
-As a result i can be noticed that proposed protocol has three fundamental properties of ZKP.
+As a result it can be noticed that proposed protocol has three fundamental properties of ZKP.

 “Given a graph G, can you color the nodes with <3 colors such that for every edge {u, v} we have f(u) =/= f(v)?”

 ![image](https://github.com/mwardynski/crypto-zk/assets/61807667/e68e8b94-5995-40b2-9556-34974238ecd0)

-By creting protocol for these  NPComplete pproblem they succesfully proven that all statements in NP can be verified through their zero-knowledge protocol.
+By creting protocol for these  NPComplete problem they succesfully proven that all statements in NP can be verified through their zero-knowledge protocol.

+These revelation leads us to more efficient and more applicable verisions of ZKP called zk-SNARKs (Zero Knowledge Succinct Non-interactive Argument of
+Knowledge).
+This type of ZKP can be verified in a matter of milliseconds with a proof length of a hundreds of bytes.
+The “non-interactive” aspect refers to the fact that a prover can send a single message to a verifier, without having many back-and-forth interactions. zk-SNARKs were fist introduced in 2011 year
+by: Nir Bitansky, Ran Canetti, Alessandro Chiesa, and Eran Tromer in their paper “From Extractable Collision Resistance to Succinct Non-Interactive Arguments of Knowledge, and Back Again”.
+They proved that proposed an extractable collision hash function (ECRH) implies that a modified version of “Di Crecsenzo and Lipmaa’s protocol is a succinct non-interactive argument for NP.
+This modified version odf the protocol is called SNARKs.

 interactive proof model by Goldwasser, Micali, and Rackoff in 1985 - https://en.wikipedia.org/wiki/Interactive_proof_system